Return to the Batcave: The Misadventures of Adam and Burt: Plot

+At the Arizona border, Adam and Burt come to realize there is a bar located scant blocks away from the site of the charity event named "The Highway to Arizona", and retrace their route.
+At the bar, as Burt steps away to visit the restroom, Adam finds himself momentarily seduced by a mysterious woman who reminds him of "someone I can't quite put my finger on", only for her to vanish moments later.
+After Burt returns, Adam hears their suspect running out of the bar.
+They attempt to follow but are confronted by a group of apparent henchmen, and a brawl ensues.
+Their attackers defeated, the duo leave the bar to find their car being towed.
+Instead of a parking ticket, however, they are given a movie ticket to a screening of Batman: The Movie.

 Adam and Burt notice during the film that all footage of Batman and Robin have been cut, instead featuring only the villains.
 During the screening, Burt recalls an incident in which television censors began to criticize the tightness of his Robin briefs, forcing him to take temporary shrinkage pills (implied to be hormone therapy) to decrease his genital size during shooting.
 At the same time, Adam deals with the painful memories of his divorce and ostracization from his children.

 After the screening, the duo follow an oil slick to a nearby diner, but find no leads.
 After Burt and Adam recall a temporary on-set rivalry between them, a crazed fan who nearly killed Burt after a one-night stand, and a ridiculous outburst from method actor Vincent Price during his time as Egghead, a Batman fan that Adam had signed the breasts of years earlier (with a permanent marker that, fittingly, never washed off) arrives to tell them the location of the Batmobile.

 Upon arrival to the Batmobile, the duo enter, but find it booby-trapped.
 Sedated and piloted remotely to the original Batcave set, Jerry reveals himself to be the thief and, in an odd turn of events, pulls off his mask to reveal himself to be Frank Gorshin, the actor who played the Riddler.
 Frank restrains Adam and Burt and reveals that, years earlier, he had stolen the set blueprints of the Batman series in his plan for revenge against the hero actors getting more recognition than those who played the villains.
 Adam realizes the woman from earlier was none other than Julie Newmar, who then reveals herself to be working as Frank's accomplice.